davidly/ArmOS/README.md

     mr.bat          builds a release version of ArmOS on Windows ms.sh           builds a debug version of ArmOS on Linux msr.sh          builds a release version of ArmOS on Linux runall.bat      runs all the tests on Windows.
-First copy test binaries from an Linux machine. runall.sh       runs all the tests on Linux
+First copy test binaries from a Linux machine. runall.sh       runs all the tests on Linux

 ## Validation